sussii/k12.interncamp.assignment.book/content/20_Day2_Assignment/_index.md

 ![Instance Name](/k12.interncamp.2021/images/repo_link_classical.png)

-**Step 4** Clone an GitHub Repository that we prepared for you.
+**Step 4** Clone the GitHub Repository that we prepared for you.
 A Jupyter notebook version of this book for fitting SageMaker is available at `https://github.com/xiaotinghe/TSP_Classical_Method`.
 SageMaker will clone this repository during instance creation.

 ![Repo Link](/k12.interncamp.2021/images/notebook_name_classical.png)

-**Step 5** It may take a few minutes before the instance is ready.
-When it gets ready, you should be able to click on the “Open Jupyter” link.
+**Step 5** It may take a few minutes before the instance gets ready.
+When it is ready, you should be able to click on the “Open Jupyter” link.

 ![notebook ready](/k12.interncamp.2021/images/notebook_ready_classical.png)